matsoken/healthd/README.md

 Only 2 files to deploy, healthd binary and yaml config file.

-Currently supports for HTTP, TCP and SQL DB checks (MSSQL and MySQL).
+Currently supports HTTP, TCP and SQL DB checks (MSSQL and MySQL).

 * Human output: /
 * JSON: /health